-When in Budapest I asked for my Langos to be topped the traditional way, which was: sour cream, garlic, and shredded cheese.
-Yes, this sounds like an odd combo but it works.
-I found myself scarfing it down, sour cream all over my face in hands – that’s when I looked over to see two cute grannies eating it like a taco.
+When in Budapest, I asked for my Langos to be topped the traditional way, which was: sour cream, garlic, and shredded cheese.
+Yes, this sounds like an odd combo, but it works.
+I found myself scarfing it down, sour cream all over my face and hands – that’s when I looked over to see two cute grannies eating it like a taco.
 They clearly are professional Langos eaters!

 Related Articles: Things to do in Budapest

-If you go to the Nuremberg Christmas market make sure to try the Nuremberg sausages.
-This regional meaty treat is typically 3 small sausages are served in a bun, topped with mustard of course.
-In Prague, I went straight for the kolbasa sausage.
-In Prague make sure to try the red paprika sausage, mmm my mouth is watering thinking about it.
+If you go to the Nuremberg Christmas market, make sure to try the Nuremberg sausages.
+This regional meaty treat is typically three small sausages served in a bun, topped with mustard, of course.
+In Prague, I went straight for the Kolbasa sausage.
+In Prague, make sure to try the red paprika sausage.
+Mmm, my mouth is watering thinking about it.

-In Germany, you obviously have to get a bratwurst, but depending on the region you are in you may see currywurst on the menu.
+In Germany, you obviously have to get a bratwurst, but depending on the region you are in, you may see currywurst on the menu.
 Currywurst is my favorite German sausage.
-It’s a bratwurst that’s steamed then seasoned with curry powder and ketchup.
-Trust me it’s amazing!
+It’s a bratwurst that’s steamed and then seasoned with curry powder and ketchup.
+Trust me, it’s amazing!

-*Thanks to Viking River Cruises for inviting us as guests to cruise with them this holiday season, as always opinions are our own*This post may contain affiliate links, see our disclosure
+*Thanks to Viking River Cruises for inviting us as guests to cruise with them this holiday season.
+As always, opinions are our own*